eyecan-ai/pipelime-python/docs/operations/stages.md

         return x.set_value(self.key, 255 - x[self.key]())  # type: ignore
 ```

-Though the items are not automatically parsed and validated, now we can easily support dynamic key names
+Though the items are not automatically parsed and validated, we can easily support dynamic key names
-as well as easily inject the stage into a pipeline, both programmatically:
+as well as inject the stage into a pipeline, both programmatically:

 ```python
 stage = InvertStage(key=...)